jsigbiz/spec/README.md

 # jsig - precise & concise JavaScript signature notation

-## Stability Note
+## v 0.1.0

-This specification is a draft.
+*Stability Note* - This specification is a draft.
 The spirit of what we intend to capture is here, but the exact wording is still being ironed out.
 Expect change.
 Please participate with your comments and feedback.

 ## Motivation